-The default value upon reset is as follows: D8 to D0 are not reset on power-up.
+The default value of the number of increments register upon reset is as follows: D8 to D0 are not reset at power-up.
 After a reset command, the contents of this register are not reset.

-Table 12.
-Number of Increments Register

-Reg Bits Description Function Format 0x88 D15 to D9 Don't care Read or write Integer number stored in binary D8 Number of increments Read or write format 0x89 D8 to D0 Number of increments Read or write Integer number stored in binary format
+Table 11.
+N Table 11.
+Number of Increments Register Reg Addr Bits Description Function Format 0x88 D15 to D9 Don't care Read or write Integer number D8 Number of increments Read or write stored in binary format 0x89 D7 to D0 Number of increments Read or write Integer number stored in binary format